nieremath/NYC_Tree_Project/README.md

 ### Land Area in Square Meter by Zipcode Data Source
 #### [NYC Zipcode Land Area](https://namecensus.com/zip-codes/new-york/city/new-york/)
 [City Block Size](https://www.reference.com/history-geography/many-acres-city-block-c2e3daa4355c15a2), according to Reference.com the average size of a Manhattan block is 660ft by 330ft, or 217800 Sqft, or 24200 Sqyd.

+## Data Cleaning
+In SQL for all tree datasets, I dropped any row with a dead trees, and selected columns with TreeID, Borough, Longitude, Latitude, Status, Zip_code and Year
+<br> Trees Categories Removed in 1995: Dead, Stump, Shaft, Planting Spaces
+Trees Categories Kept in 1995: Excellent, Good, Poor
+<br> Trees Categories Removed in 2005: Empty, Pit, Stump, Shaft, Dead
+Trees Categories Kept in 1995: Excellent, Good, Poor
+<br> Trees Categories Removed in 2015: Dead
+Trees Categories Kept in 1995: Alive

+## Compiling Data
+Using SQL, I joined the income, population and land size data with the clean 2015 tree census table.
+Using CTEs, then I used those columns to create new ratios such as Humans per Block, Trees per Block and Human to Trees.